SuryaKalia/AaltoVision/Part1/README.md

+# Floor plan Tools
+These tools provide the interface between the actual floor plan and Odometry data.

+## Usage

+### label.py
+The first step in dataset creation is marking points on the floorplan which would be anchor points for subsequent dataset correction.

+**Input:** jpg file of floor plan.
+Path specified in code.

+**Output:** "marked.jpg" file with chosen points labelled and marked on the floorplan. "coordinates.txt" file with pixel coordinates (y,x) and ground distance in metres between the given point and successive labelled point.

-Input image is set to be Floor 3 of the CS building in the default code.
+* Input image is set to be Floor 3 of the CS building in the default code.
-In the GUI, pan is using the scroll bars at the top.
+* In the GUI, panning is using the scroll bars at the top.
 Zooming is by right click drag up/down.
-Left click marks the label points on the map
+* Left click marks the label points on the map
-ESC - to exit without saving
+* ESC - to exit without saving
-s - to save and exit
+* s - to save and exit

-Output is marked.png - The image file with marked labels and coordinates.txt which has 3 columns.
-First 2 indicate y,x coordinate of the respective point on the map and the 3rd label indicates the distance on the ground between the given point and the successive label point.
+### plot_overlap.py
+The last step after creating the dataset is to visualise the camera centre trajectory on the floorplan to check its correspondence to the intended trajectory.

+**Input:** MAT file(s) of the dataset odometry.
+(Format of *University* dataset). jpg image of floor plan.

+**Output:** jpg file of floorplan with camera centre trajectories superimposed.